BridgeValley Community & Technical College Data & Information Overview

 Freshmen Retention Rate

-The freshmen retention rate is a measure of what percentage of first-year, full-time students come back for their sophomore year.
-The 44% rate at BridgeValley Community & Technical College is a good bit lower than the national rate of 68%.
-This could be for a number of reasons, such as students transferring after a year because they changed majors.
+The freshmen retention rate is a sign of how many full-time students like a college or university well enough to come back for their sophomore year.
+At BridgeValley Community & Technical College this rate is 51%, which is a bit lower than the national average of 68%.

-BridgeValley Community & Technical College Is Not Very Diverse
+BridgeValley Community & Technical College Undergraduate Student Diversity

 How Much Does BridgeValley Community & Technical College Cost?